airalab/robonomics-wiki/docs/how-to-launch-the-robonomics-collator.md

     + **%BASE_PATH%** is the path to mounted volume.
 Example: */mnt/HC_Volume_16056435/*
     + **%POLKADOT_ACCOUNT_ADDRESS%** is the account address in the Polkadot ecosystem in SS58 format.
 Example: *4Gp3QpacQhp4ZReGhJ47pzExQiwoNPgqTWYqEQca9XAvrYsu*

-2. Note that you need use *--state-cache-size=0* in the collator's service launch.
+2. Note that you need to include *--state-cache-size=0* in the collator's service launch.
 This parameter is important for the stability of the collator.
 You can see more info in the related [issue](https://github.com/airalab/robonomics/issues/234) on github.

 ## Easily launch a Robonomics collator

-You can simply launch a collator directly in the command line to check for errors.
+You can easily launch a collator directly in the command line to check for errors.
-After that we strongly recommend to launch the Robonomics collator as a service.
+After doing this it is strongly recommended to launch the Robonomics collator as a service.

 ```
 root@robokusama-collator-screencast:~# robonomics \